jrfaulkner/phylocode/Rev/README.txt

 /tests contains scripts to simulate and perform basic sanity checks of the Rev implementation of the HSRF and GMRF models

+	/setup contains scripts and datafiles to simulate test datasets and write test analysis scripts

+		/simtraj.r is used for simulating coalescent models (need phylofuncs.r, package phylodyn)

+		/subsample_trees_for_full_Rev_test.R makes smaller versions of the full trees to use in testing the joint/full model in Rev

+		/sim_seqs.Rev simulates JC69 alignments on the subsampled trees (using clock rates that correspond roughly to the substitution (MrBayes-style) tree length of the Bison data

+		/generate_test_scripts.R generates the Rev scripts for analysis, uses the misc. text files to set grid ends and priors where needed in the Rev scripts

+	/tree_only is for testing the Rev HSRF and GMRF implementations on fixed trees

 		/data contains simulated data

 		/output holds the output of the analyses

-	/setup contains template scripts
+		/src contains the generated analysis scripts

-		it also contains scripts to simulate trees (and alignments on them) under two demographic models, constant-population and three epoch
+	/full_model is for testing the Rev HSRF and GMRF implementations while inferring the tree

+		/data contains simulated data

+		/output holds the output of the analyses

 		/src contains the generated analysis scripts